fraterrisus/walkthroughs/aethus/items.md

 The core, abstract building material that will get you through the first half of the game.
 Fortunately, its component materials are abundantly available, especially once you get a [Stone Crusher](#stone-crusher) and can convert [Sandstone](#sandstone) into [Regolith](#regolith).
 Even before that, there's generally enough [Metal Scrap](#metal-scrap) to go around between what's on the Surface and in the Outer Caves.

 Eventually you'll have so much you won't know what to do with it.
+Selling them isn't worth it ($5) unless you're trying to unload inventory.
 But that's what [Storage Silos](#storage-silo) are for.

 {% endaethusitem %}
 {% aethusitem 'Buildkits', 'Empty Buildkit' %}

-*Variants:* **AtmoDome (RadProtect Edition), Coolant Hypercompressor, Empty Buildkit, Large Crate, Lightstick, Power Relay**
+*Variants:* **AtmoDome, AtmoDome (RadProtect Edition), Coolant Hypercompressor, Empty Buildkit, Large Crate, Lightstick, Power Relay**

 *Where:* Crafted at the [Expedition Hub](#expedition-hub); found occasionally throughout the Magma Rifts.